A Rare Ailment Is Sending Thru-Hikers to the Hospital

 Humans have been starting fires without matches longer than with them.
 Can our modern man measure up?

-Stay safe and move efficiently on loose, steep terrain.
+Stay safe and move efficiently on loose, steep terrain with these tips.

 A survey of more than 700 John Muir Trail thru-hikers gave researchers insight into what makes a hiker more likely to get injured or ill while backpacking.